ada621/Wold_Happiness_Analysis/README.md

 # 🌍 World Happiness Analysis

 ## 📌 Project Overview
-This project analyzes the **2018** and **2019** World Happiness datasets to explore the factors influencing happiness scores across countries and to identify differences between the two years.
+   In this project, I worked with the <strong>2018</strong> and <strong>2019</strong> World Happiness datasets.
+   My aim was to analyze the internal structure of each year’s data and explore the differences and changes between them over time.
+  ➕In addition to obtaining prediction results, I sought to perform a comprehensive statistical analysis that included evaluating the model, testing regression assumptions, and comparing coefficients to gain deeper insights into the data.

 **Dependent variable:**
 - Happiness Score